-- 6.3.1 The bank paper issuer is a Registered Bank in New Zealand; - 6.3.2 The bank paper issuer is a participant in the New Zealand wholesale financial markets as demonstrated by a commitment to offering a range of wholesale financial products to a wide range of users and counterparties; - 6.3.3 The issuer's bank paper should be broadly fungible with the paper issued by other prime issuers from both a credit standing and liquidity perspective such that the market in general is willing to trade the prime issuer's paper at rates equivalent to those generally pertaining to other prime bank paper in normal market conditions; - 6.3.4 The bank paper issuer is a paid-up Financial Markets member of the NZFMA; - 6.3.5 The bank paper issuer is a Price-maker in the BKBM Trading Window; and, - 6.3.6 NZFBF, in consultation with the NZFMA's Rates Committee, will recommend a list of eligible prime bank paper to the NZFBF Board.
+- 6.3.1 The bank paper issuer is a Registered Bank in New Zealand; - 6.3.2 The bank paper issuer is a participant in the New Zealand wholesale financial markets as demonstrated by a commitment to offering a range of wholesale financial products to a wide range of users and counterparties; - 6.3.3 The issuer's bank paper should be broadly fungible with the paper issued by other prime issuers from both a credit and liquidity perspective such that the market in general is willing to trade the prime issuer's paper at rates equivalent to those generally pertaining to other prime bank paper in normal market conditions; - 6.3.4 The bank paper issuer is a paid-up member of the NZFMA; - 6.3.5 The bank paper issuer is a Price-maker in the BKBM Trading Window; and, - 6.3.6 NZFBF, in consultation with NZFBF's BKBM Committee, will recommend a list of eligible prime bank paper to the NZFBF Board.
 This will be reviewed annually, or earlier if required.
-The list of eligible prime bank paper will be published on the NZFBF website.